TheOriginalGeez/Cupid/README.md

 3) Set _Antialiasing_ to _Off_
 4) Check _Windowed Mode_ and _Borderless_

+(Don't worry too much about these values.
+The values will get overwritten anyway during installation.)

 Then, start the game and exit once you're in the main menu.

 # Using Wabbajack